 The Sierra Nevada Mountains can be separated into several different biotic zones.
 These zones support different species that can thrive in the type of climate occurring in each zone.

-Plants that grow at higher elevations in the mountains have had to adapt to the cold temperatures and snowfall, while the species on the eastern slopes of the Sierra Nevada have had to adapt to falling in the rain shadow of the mountain, which results in a warmer and drier climate.
+Plants that grow at higher elevations in the mountains have had to adapt to the cold temperatures and snowfall, while the species on the eastern slopes of the Sierra Nevada have had to adapt to falling in the rain shadow of the mountain.
+Thereby resulting in a warmer and drier climate.

 Here are the different biotic zones of the Sierra Nevada: